urpatton/OSD-Wizard-UDI-Replacement/README.md

 	OSD wizard will only function in Windows PE
 	OSD wizard will not run in a task sequence run from the Software Center due to limitations preventing PowerShell from interacting with the user
-	Use "-DebugWizard True" to allow functionality outside of Windows PE Workgroup options are only available with UDI wizard XML integration
+	Use "-DebugWizard True" to allow functionality outside of Windows PE Domain and Workgroup radio buttons are disabled unless the UDI XML is used Workgroup options are only available with UDI wizard XML integration

 	Logging
 	Creates an "OSD_Wizard.log" file in the "_SMSTSLogPath" directory